 While the prices above are for the very basic models, there isn’t much of a difference these days between the price of a California and those of some of the better conversions.
 We did find a couple of new campervans for around £35,000, however.

 A couple of years ago, two of the Campfire team decided on a California and were finally won over by the versatility (and cost-saving) of the Beach.
 It has two double beds (one in the roof), an awning, swivel seats, storage, a table and outdoor chairs, just no kitchen to cart around.
-Add in your own fridge, cook outside or go to the pub and you have a versatile campervan that’s also a daily car and workhorse.
+Add in your own fridge (see our guide to choosing a camping fridge, cook outside on a Cadac or go to the pub and you have a versatile campervan that’s also a daily car and workhorse.

 The Rolling Homes brochure doesn’t do this Shropshire-based company any favours, but see the vans in real life and you’ll be won over.